greenboxal/doggohub/doc/raketasks/import.md

-# Import bare repositories into your GitLab instance
+# Import bare repositories into your DoggoHub instance

 ## Notes